• An Honours degree (2:2 or above) with at least 50% relevant content in Computing, Computer Science and ICT.

 • Offers will be subject to satisfactory Disclosure and Barring Service enhanced disclosure check and trainees must not previously have been barred from teaching or working with children.
 We also ask you to complete a health declaration to ensure that you have the health and physical capacity to teach.

 • You must have passed the skills tests in literacy and numeracy before you start the course and we ask you to register for the tests before interview.

 • You must demonstrate that you can read effectively and are able to communicate clearly and accurately in Standard English.

 • You should provide two references.
 If you are about to graduate or have graduated within the past three years, one referee should be a university or college lecturer who can comment on your academic ability.

 These are the usual entry requirements; however those with different or older qualifications should not be deterred from applying as we welcome people from different backgrounds.

 All conditions must be met by 31 August 2017.

 If you've got an undergraduate degree and are passionate about training to become a secondary school Computer Science teacher, then studying our PGCE Secondary Education with QTS (Computer Science) could be for you.
 You'll develop your subject specialist knowledge alongside hands-on classroom experience.

 Computer Science a particularly interesting subject to teach and pupils show enthusiasm for learning in the subject.
-You will learn how to plan and teach effective lessons that equip pupils to use computational thinking and creativity to understand and change the world.
-You will teach principles of information and computation, how digital systems work and help pupils to put this knowledge to use to create programs, systems and a range of content.
+You'll learn how to plan and teach effective lessons that equip pupils to use computational thinking and creativity to understand and change the world.
+You'll teach principles of information and computation, how digital systems work and help pupils to put this knowledge to use to create programs, systems and a range of content.